sontx/letrun/README.md

 - `name`: The name of the task.
 - `description`: A brief description of the task, this is optional.
 - `parameters`: An object that describes the input parameters of the task for showing help.
-- `handler`: The function that executes the task.
+- `handle`: The function that executes the task.

 We support grouping tasks by placing them in subdirectories, the group name will be the directory name.